Psenes arafurensis: Distribution

 The banded drift fish typically inhabits both tropical and subtropical areas such as the Pacific, Indian, and Atlantic Oceans, and is often found at a depth of roughly 150 to 180m.
 It has been recorded in waters off of Jejudo Island, as well as at the eastern margin of the Yellow Sea and Korean Strait.
-Additionally, it has been spotted around areas such as Namibia, China, Indonesia, Japan, Australia, Hawaii, Papua New Guinea, Brazil, and the Galapagos Islands.
+Additionally, it has been spotted around areas such as Namibia, China, Indonesia, Japan, Australia, Hawaii, Papua New Guinea, Brazil, and the Galápagos Islands.
 The species is described to prefer open seas in addition to occasional bays and gulfs in epipelagic and mesopelagic zones.

 Ecology

-Habitat:
+Habitat

 Very little is known about the lifestyle and ecology of P. arafurensis.
 Juveniles are reported to inhabit near-shore surface waters, while adults are thought to be benthopelagic.
 Its ecological role in the early life stages in the marine food web remains poorly documented.

 The presence of a single row of teeth on both jaws indicates a more predatory diet, although detailed feeding behaviors are unknown.
 It has been reported that related Nomeidae species, such as Cubiceps and Psenes pellucidus, feed on copepods, amphipods, and gelatinous zooplankton (Hoffmayer 2017).

 Juvenile drift fishes are frequently observed with floating Sargassum mats and other drifting objects closer to the open ocean.
 These can serve as nursery habitats, providing both shelter as well as feeding opportunities within the top water column.
 Studies in the Gulf of Mexico found that Sargassum communities host over 110 species of juvenile fish (Hoffmayer 2017).
 This behavior is one that mirrors observations regarding Psenes arafurensis juveniles, who also remain near the surface, suggesting similar strategies during early developmental years.
-The finding of Juveniles towards the surface of a body of water leads to an association with other floating objects or jellyfish, again supporting the assumption of protection against predators as well as providing a feeding site on small zooplankton (Peng 2021).
+The finding of juveniles towards the surface of a body of water leads to an association with other floating objects or jellyfish, again supporting the assumption of protection against predators as well as providing a feeding site on small zooplankton (Peng 2021).

 Drift species are also known to form loose groups, particularly in midwater zones, especially around drifting objects even after their juvenile years.
 Research on their behavior shows that these groups could help the fish avoid predators as well as find food much more easily, this behavior helping explain the distribution of Psenes arafurensis (Tretler 2025).